Všechny případové studie

-Thanks to Freelo, Simplia is better and faster to realize large e-commerce projects
+Thanks to Freelo, Simplii is able to execute large e-Commerce projects better and faster

 Simplia has been working for over 10 years - can you introduce your business a little bit?

-We've built a solid portfolio of services, stopped offering cheap rentals, and are doing hybrid e-shop projects – combining a bespoke approach with boxed elements (the core of the system), but which are honed by our know-how.
+We have created a solid portfolio of services, stopped offering cheap rentals and are doing hybrid e-commerce projects - combining a tailored approach with boxed elements (the core of the system), but honed by our know-how.

 IntegrationOur solution is not just a CMS system, it's also ERP and CRM together.
 In companies where our system is running, the customer will call you and the system automatically displays who is calling and his open orders (or other cases - complaints, service), a question about the condition of the goods, the operator only needs one screen to see if the goods are on the way from the supplier or whether he is on his way from another branch of the company, because the system also deals with logistics and supply.